 What would we change?

 - As mentioned above, rewards and incentives play an important role in helping grease the wheels of referral marketing.
 Not least by offering a small thank you for the effort involved from the referrer.
 We think that by testing different rewards and incentives, Netflix could substantially increase the number of customers likely to recommend the platform.
 But referral rewards and incentives don’t just positively affect customer acquisition, they can also improve customer retention.
 This is, in part, because when a customer recommends you to a friend, he or she risks some of his or her credibility with that friend.
-As we explained in this blog, if you recommend BMW to all your friends and convince them to buy a brand new BMW, and then turn up in an Audi, you will likely lose all credibility with those friends.
+For example, if you recommend BMW to all your friends and convince them to buy a brand new BMW, and then turn up in an Audi, you will likely lose all credibility with those friends.
 But particularly for a business like Netflix, where there are net positive social effects of having more friends watching the content, you are likely to want to continue to watch so you can chat with your friends about the new series they found.

 - There is little point having a referral program if you don’t push it across all your marketing channels, as we advise here.
 Because, quite simply, if your customers don’t know the program exists, or can’t find it, how can they refer friends?
 So we think Netflix should be constantly pushing their referral program in all emails, on its website and across every customer touch point.